katiestar99/ansible/docs/docsite/rst/dev_guide/testing/sanity/pylint-ansible-test.rst

 :orphan:

-pylint-ansible-test
+pylint-assible-test
 ===================

 Python static analysis for common programming errors.

-A more strict set of rules applied to ``ansible-test``.
+A more strict set of rules applied to ``assible-test``.